javidizadi/EmailScheduler/README.md

 # How to Run Project

-## Backend
+## Back-end
-First you should set this parameters for config project using run `dotnet user-secret set ["key"] "value"` in root of Project
+First you should set this parameters for config project using run `dotnet user-secret set ["key"] "value"` in root of project
 ```
 dotnet user-secrets set ["SMTP:Host"] "<your mail server IP or URL>"
 dotnet user-secrets set ["SMTP:Port"] "<your mail server Port>"